 5. Use a privacy-conscious search engine

 If you’re worried about what your ISP knows about you from your browsing history, spare a moment to think about what Google knows about you from your search history.

 Google’s business model is built on tracking data, using it for advertisements, and collecting the insights to make products it thinks you might use.
 The company makes no attempt to hide that, but does downplay the amount of data it collects (newsflash: it’s a lot!).

-Bonus tip: Don’t rely on incognito mode for your privacy
+Bonus tip: Don’t rely on incognito mode for privacy

 Many people believe that using a browser window in “incognito” or “private” mode will hide your IP address from nosy third parties, including ISPs.

-While browsing the internet in incognito mode, your IP address and browsing history is still visible to other sites, as well as your ISP.
+Your browsing activity, however, is still being sent to your ISP regardless of whether you’re using incognito mode.
+Likewise, your IP address is still visible to the sites that you visit.
 If you consent to cookies, they will also be stored on your computer and used to track your activity.
 There are little to no advanced security functions in incognito mode, and using it won’t safeguard your digital footprint.

 Read more: What is incognito mode, and is it safe?